American Express is a partner of Credible. Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Consider these drawbacks of the Blue Cash Preferred® Card:

-- An annual fee no matter how you cut it (after year one): At $95 per year, you’ll want to do the math first to make sure you’ll at least break even with the cash back you can earn.
-If it’s close, but you like what you’ve read about this card, check out the American Express Blue Cash Everyday® Card, which is similar but doesn’t charge an annual fee.
-However, remember that the $95 fee is waived for the first year
+- An annual fee no matter how you cut it: At $95 per year, you’ll want to do the math first to make sure you’ll at least break even with the cash back you can earn.
+If it’s close, but you like what you’ve read about this card, check out the American Express Blue Cash Everyday® Card, which is similar but doesn’t charge an annual fee

 - A significant foreign transaction fee: Foreign transactions on the Blue Cash Preferred® card are charged a 2.7% fee after conversion to USD, which isn’t ideal if you plan to use your credit card abroad often